Book an

 4. Complementary Care

-Dry needling is often paired with other therapies, such as exercises or manual techniques, to enhance recovery and prevent future issues.
+This is usually complemented by other forms of therapies, such as exercises or manual techniques, to help further improve and prevent a recurrence.

-The procedure typically lasts a few minutes, with needles remaining in place for anywhere between 10 seconds to 20 minutes, depending on your condition and treatment goals.
+The length of a typical procedure is a few minutes, with needling in position anywhere between 10 seconds and 20 minutes, depending on your condition and your treatment goals.

 Conditions Treated with Dry Needling

-• Shoulder Pain: Relieves issues like rotator cuff pain or biceps tendinitis.
+• Shoulder Pain: It also helps in curing conditions like rotator cuff tendinitis and biceps tendinitis.

-• Tendonitis: Treat conditions like Achilles tendinitis or tennis elbow.
+• Tendonitis: Treat conditions such as Achilles tendinitis or elbow tennis.

-• Hip and Knee Pain: Improves mobility and reduces discomfort from overuse or injury.
+• Hip and Knee Pain: It alleviates movement and reduces pain from overuse and injury.

-• Muscle Strains: Speed up recovery from sports injuries or everyday wear and tear.
+• Muscle Strains: Assistance for speedy recovery of sports injuries or day-to-day activities.

-• Temporomandibular Joint (TMJ) Pain: Alleviate jaw discomfort and tension.
+• Temporomandibular Joint (TMJ) Pain: Relieves jaw pain & tension.

-• Sciatica and Nerve Pain: Address radiating pain caused by muscle tightness.
+• Sciatica and Nerve Pain: Relieving the ache, which is caused by tightened muscles.

 Dry Needling Therapy

-• This process targets the root cause of discomfort and gives you relief from pain.
+• This is appropriate as it targets the main cause of your discomfort and relieves you of pain.

-• A safe and effective alternative to pain management with minimal discomfort.
+• A safe and effective option for managing pain with little discomfort.

 What to Expect During Your Session

-Post-treatment, some mild soreness may occur for a day or two, similar to the feeling after a good workout.
-However, our team will provide you with aftercare tips to keep you comfortable as your body heals.
+There might be a bit of soreness for a day or so after treatment, similar to soreness after a good workout.
+In addition, our team will also offer you aftercare advice to keep you comfortable.

-• Have a fear of needles or are not able to consent to treatment.
+• If you have a fear of needles, or you are unable to give consent for treatment?

 • If you are experiencing an acute medical emergency.